Work in progress

 self,

-execution_parameters: ExecutionParameters,
+options: ExecutionParameters,

 """Executes a PulseSequence."""

-# parameters is needed so that the qibolab interface comply with the one
+# parameters is needed so that the qibolab interface comply with the

-results = self.device.run_experiment(qubits, sequence, execution_parameters)
+results = self.device.run_experiment(qubits, sequence, options)

 # also the results are, in qibolab, specific objects that need some kind